arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/waves-fleet-managment/content.md

 ### Conclusion

 In this tutorial we first looked at what is required to use the Wave tool.
-We then went through the process of creating a wave and device group.
+We then went through the process of creating a Wave and device group.
 Then we pushed a target to the device group using the Wave tool.

 ## Troubleshooting